alketshabani/blog/content/posts/TryHackMe/blue.md

 - Category, sub-category nesting in the sidebar.
 - Hero image and other images are in `images` folder inside this post directory.
-- Different media rendering like image, tweet, YouTube video, Vimeo video etc.
+- Different media rendering like image, tweet, YouTube video, Vimeo video etc..

 ### Image Sample